RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 [*] Sliver binary saved to: /Users/moloch/Desktop/NEW_GRAPE.exe
 ```

-__⚠️ IMPORTANT:__ The symbol obfuscation process can take 15+ mintues to complete depending on your server's CPU resources, the faster your CPU the faster this process will take.
+__⚠️ IMPORTANT:__ The symbol obfuscation process can take 15+ mintues to complete depending on your server's CPU resources, the faster your CPU the faster this process will go.
 You can skip this step with `--skip-symbols` but a lot of sketchy information will end up in the binaries that get generated.
 You should  use the `--skip-symbols` flag if you're just playing around or do not care about evasion.

 Sliver implants are cross-platform, you can change the compiler target with the `--os` flag: